Min Hee-jin: Hybe

 On January 9, 2025, Chairman Park Jung-kyu of the tech company Davolink alleged in an interview that Min had made efforts to "poach" NewJeans.
 He also mentioned that there had been previous discussions between him and Min regarding potential investment and the possibility of NewJeans leaving ADOR to sign exclusive contracts with another company.

-In early 2025, Min Hee-jin faced scrutiny over allegations of workplace misconduct and breach of trust.
-In January, the Ministry of Employment and Labor dismissed initial complaints of workplace harassment against her.
-However, in March, the Seoul Regional Employment and Labor Office issued an administrative fine against Min, determining that certain actions met the threshold for workplace harassment under South Korean labor law.
-Min appealed the decision.

 In June, new developments emerged during ongoing court proceedings between Hybe and Min.
 Evidence presented in court included claims that Min had a hand in crafting emails that were publicly released by the families of NJZ (formerly NewJeans), raising questions about her role in shaping public narratives.

 A major legal decision occurred on July 15, when the Seoul Yongsan Police Station cleared Min of all breach of trust allegations that had been filed by Hybe in April 2024.
 Authorities concluded there was insufficient evidence to pursue criminal charges.
 Following the decision, Hybe announced its intent to appeal, stating that it had uncovered new evidence and legal grounds to challenge the police's conclusion.

+On February 12, 2026, the court ruled in favor of Min in both her lawsuit seeking payment for shares under a put option agreement and Hybe's lawsuit seeking confirmation that the shareholder agreement was terminated.
+After the validity of Min's put option right is finalized, Min is set to receive from Hybe.
+(Note: Around US$17.7 million at time of verdict) On the 27th, Min publicly offered to forgo her put option in exchange that legal action against her and relevant parties would cease.